ing-bank/lion/packages/overlays/docs/Occurrences.md

 ## Local and global overlay controllers
 Currently, we have a global and a local overlay controller.
-They handle all positioning logic, accessibility and automatic interaction patterns, based on provided config.
+They handle all positioning logic, accessibility and interaction patterns, based on provided config.

-All of their configuration options are described below in ResponsiveOverlay.
+All of their configuration options are described below.

 ## Responsive overlay
 Based on screen size, we might want to switch the appearance of an overlay.
-For instance: an application menu might be displayed as a dropdown on desktop, but as a bottom sheet on mobile.
+For instance: an application menu can be displayed as a dropdown on desktop, but as a bottom sheet on mobile.
-Similarly, a dialog might be displayed as a popover on desktop, but as a (global) dialog on mobile.
+Similarly, a dialog can be displayed as a popover on desktop, but as a (global) dialog on mobile.

-To implement such a flexible overlay, we need an 'umbrella' layer that allows for switching between
+To implement such a flexible overlay, we need an 'umbrella' layer that allows for switching between different configuration options, also between the connection point in dom (global and local).

 Luckily, interfaces of Global and OverlayControllers are very similar.
 Therefore we can make a wrapping ResponsiveOverlayController.

 ### Configuration options for local and global overlays

-In total, we could end up with these configuration options for it (all Booleans default to false):
+In total, we should end up with configuration options as depicted below, for all possible overlays.
+All boolean flags default to 'false'.
+Some options are mutually exclusive, in which case their dependent options and requirement will be mentiooned.
 ```
 - {Element} elementToFocusAfterHide - the element that should be called `.focus()` on after dialog closes
 - {Boolean} hasBackdrop - whether it should have a backdrop (currently exclusive to globalOverlayController)